HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 ### Spinner Activation

-The spinner is activated/deactivated by calling the functions show/hide in the `UohSpinner` service.
+The spinner is activated and deactivated by calling the `UohSpinner` methods `add` and `remove`, respectively.
+Note that the `remove` method will cancel only the last `add` method called.
+Thus, if you called the `add` method consecutively more than once and call the `remove` method once, the spinner will still be on screen.
+If you want to remove all the spinners from screen at once use the `clear` method.
+For further information refer to issue number [#7](https://github.com/HaifaUniversity/uoh-ngx-theme/issues/7).
+Furthermore, you can use the observable pipeable versions of the above methods:

+- `addOnEvent` - Adds a spinner when the observable fires
+- `removeOnFinalize` - Removes a spinner when the observable finalizes
+- `clearOnFinalize` - Removes all the spinners when the observable finalizes

-The `UohSpinner` exposes a BehaviorSubject of type Boolean named `loading`, which can be used to determine if a loading procedure is taking place.
+The `UohSpinner` exposes an Observable of type Boolean named `loading`, which can be used to determine if a loading procedure is taking place.

 For example, in your component.ts: